Department of Madre de Dios

 Madre de Dios (/es/, Mother of God) is a department of Peru.
-Located in the country's southeast, it borders Brazil, Bolivia and the Peruvian departments of Puno, Cusco and Ucayali, in the Amazon Basin.
+Located in the country's southeast, it borders Brazil, Bolivia, and the Peruvian departments of Puno, Cusco, and Ucayali, in the Amazon Basin.
 It is also the third largest department in Peru, after Ucayali and Loreto.
 However, it is also the least densely populated department in Peru, as well as its least populous department.
 It has one of the lowest poverty rates in Peru.
 It is administered by a regional government.
 Its capital is the city of Puerto Maldonado.

+According to the adjusted 2025 census results, around 209,000 people lived in Madre de Dios.

 Etymology

 The name of the department is derived from the Madre de Dios River, ultimately a tributary of the Amazon, and named by ethnic Spanish colonists.
 It is a very common Spanish language designation for the Virgin Mary, literally meaning Mother of God.